ryancoppa/puente-data-collection/README.md

 - **Ideal for**: General purpose applications

 # Known Issues
-- Geolocation only works with cellular data and cannot be used with a Wifi connection.
-Issue seems to be with the apache cordova geolocation module
+- Geolocation doesn't work on production build of Android

 # Contribution

 - Report issues
 - Open pull request with improvements
 - Spread the word
-- Reach out to me directly at <hpbala@umich.edu>
+- Reach out to me directly at <tech@puente-dr.com>